ABOUT EARTHDRAGON MEDICINE

 Rather than treating the pelvic floor as an isolated structure, Shannen’s work considers posture, breath, emotional patterns, and the nervous system’s role in holding or releasing tension.
 The goal is to help patients feel more at home in their bodies, develop trust in bodily sensations, and restore a sense of stability, ease, and embodied presence over time.

-This service integrates soft tissue techniques with gentle, indirect joint manipulation.
+• This service encompasses soft tissue techniques with gentle, indirect joint manipulation.
 Care is guided by careful observation, patient communication, and the body’s own cues, allowing the nervous system to remain engaged and regulated throughout treatment.

 The focus is on supporting mobility, easing tension, and restoring ease of movement without force, making this approach well-suited for individuals who are sensitive to touch, recovering from injury, or seeking a more subtle, body-aware form of care.